-I know what your thinking: Is he REALLY going to tell us how to fry some potatoes and meat?
+I know what you’re thinking: Is he REALLY going to tell us how to fry some potatoes and meat?
 Umm, well yes.
 Yes I am!
-Actually, this is more about sharing what can go wrong when making corned beef hash from corned venison.
-But of course I’ll be sharing an easy recipe too!

 - 1 cup of dried hash potatoes